 This chapter applies to rental housing units described herein that are rented or leased in whole or in part, including apartment buildings, town homes, single family and multifamily housing, guest and caretaker houses, manufactured homes and condominiums.
 It also includes any accessory structures of the rental housing units, such as garages and storage buildings, and appurtenances such as sidewalks, driveways, and retaining walls, which are on the property of the rental housing unit.
-This chapter does not apply to on-campus college or university housing units; Minnesota Department of Health licensed rest homes; convalescent care facilities; licensed group homes; nursing homes; hotels; motels; or owner-occupied units.
+This chapter does not apply to on-campus college or university housing units; Minnesota Department of Health licensed rest homes; convalescent care facilities; licensed group homes; nursing homes; hotels; motels; or owner-occupied units, other than mobile or manufactured home sitting on rented premises or, -or to a house, townhouse or condominium which is being "rented back" to its immediate prior owner.